Iron Cross (Marvel Comics): Powers and abilities

 Helmut Gruler wears an advanced suit of armor that provides superhuman strength and durability, and flight via boot jets.
 The armor also has several offensive features, and is capable of releasing electric current, sleeping gas and an inky fluid similar to that discharged by an octopus.
 The suit provides some longevity by sustaining Gruler's body.

 Clare Gruler's Iron Cross armor grants her flight and energy discharge.
 Her molecular bonding appears to have only worked once when her Inhuman gene activated.

 In other media

-The Helmut Gruler version of Iron Cross appears in the video game Captain America: Super Soldier, voiced by Michael Donovan.
+The Helmut Gruler incarnation of Iron Cross appears as a boss in Captain America: Super Soldier, voiced by Michael Donovan.
 This version works for Hydra under the Red Skull and Arnim Zola.
-He is assigned to capture Captain America and obtain his blood so Hydra can recreate Abraham Erskine's super-soldier serum.
-However, Captain America defeats Iron Cross.